 \subsection{Selecting the number of groups}

-Since the number of groups is typically unknown in practice, we need to estimate it based on some appropriate criterion.
-One possible strategy is to adopt a criterion using quasi-likelihood \citep{Wedd1974} and to use a penalty term in view of Bayesian-type information criterion in GEE analysis \citep[e.g.][]{WQ2009}.
-However, theoretical asymptotic properties of such approaches are not necessarily clear even under the standard GEE settings, so the theoretical investigation would be more complicated under the grouping structure.
-Instead, we here adopt the cross validation with averaging method (CVA) proposed in \cite{Wang2010}, which is shown to have the selection consistency when the clusters are properly separated into subgroups.
+Since the number of groups is typically unknown in practice, we need to estimate it based on appropriate criteria.
+One possible strategy is to adopt a criterion using quasi-likelihood \cite{Wedd1974} and to use a penalty term in view of Bayesian-type information criterion in GEE analysis \cite{WQ2009}.
+However, the theoretical asymptotic properties of such approaches are not necessarily clear even under the standard GEE settings so that the theoretical investigation would be more complicated under the grouping structure.
+Instead, we here adopt the cross-validation with averaging method (CVA) proposed in \cite{Wang2010}, which is shown to have the selection consistency when the clusters are properly separated into subgroups.
 The same strategy is adopted in \cite{ZWZ2019} in the context of quantile regression for panel data.

 The CVA criterion is concerned with clustering instability under given $G$.
 For $c=1,\ldots,C$, we randomly divide $n$ subjects into three subsets: two training datasets with sizes $M$ and one testing set with size $n-2M$, where the subject indices included in the three subsets are denoted by $Z_1^c, Z_2^c$ and $Z_3^c$, respectively, that is, $|Z_1^c|=|Z_2^c|=M$, $|Z_3^c|=n-2M$, $Z_h^c \cap Z_{h'}^c=\emptyset$ for $h\neq h'$ and $\cup_{h=1,2,3} Z_h^c=\{1,\ldots,n\}$.
 We first apply the proposed grouped GEE method to the two training datasets, which gives us the estimates of regression coefficients and working correlation matrices.
 Then, we can compute the optimal grouping assignment in the test data as